mksipe/Shell-Script-Lib/README.md

 ## Add-Ons

 The Add-ons are mandatory and cant is uninstalled.
 Though if you don't want them on your system, you can download the script without the add-ons with the branch that doesn't include add-ons (alone).

+### Additional Source Credit

+Thank you @maldevel for allowing a portion of your software to be used in my program.
+(Origional Source: https://github.com/maldevel/blue-team)